dawei-zh/dawei-zh/README.md

-### Hi there, I am Dawei Zhong 👋 (Still under construction)
+### Hi there, I am Dawei Zhong 👋

-I'm a Physics PhD student at the 📚 University of Southern California 📚 working on ⚛️ Quantum Computing ⚛️.
-To be specific, I am trying to reduce the noise in current quantum computers and exploit their capacity to finish scientific simulation tasks.
+I'm a Physics PhD student at the 📚 University of Southern California 📚 working on ⚛️ Quantum Computing ⚛️, trying to reduce the noise in current quantum computers and exploit their capacity to finish scientific simulation tasks.

 🔎 You can find useful resources at

-* 💡My blog💡on Quantum Computing
+* 💡My blog💡on Quantum Computing (coming soon)
 * 📝 [Solution of Nielsen&Chuang](https://dawei-zh.github.io/resource-NielsenChuangSolution/) 📝 Detailed solutions of exercises in Nielsen&Chuang textbook.
 Use it at your own risk

 📫 Contact and find more about me: